BryanGranseCoding/Vanilla-JS-Usable-Testing-etc/README.md

 # Bryan Granse Resuable Codes in JS
-This repository is all about a useful codes that might be useful in the future, all of the files here is JavaScript code.
+This repository is all about a useful codes that might be useful in the future, all of the files here is Vanilla JavaScript code.